-An endless search for some kind of strap which would quickly and easily hold the bike to any size post- something that was adjustable, lightweight and small, proved fruitless.
+He embarked on an endless search for some kind of strap that would quickly and easily hold the bike to any size post- something that was adjustable, lightweight and small.

-He tried regular hook and loop style fasteners and bungee cords, and every kind of strap available (car straps, trailer straps, motorcycle tie downs, etc.)!
-But there was nothing that could be used with one hand, still holding a kid with the other, that was safe enough and strong enough to hold the bike.
+After trying every kind of strap available - from a bungee cord to rope, there was nothing that could be used with one hand, while still holding a kid with the other, that was safe enough to hold the bike.

-We really do, in fact, our guiding principle is Sustainable Innovation.
+Our guiding principle is Sustainable Innovation.
 Did you know that all of our WRAPTIE™ tie down straps are made using recycled plastic from bottles?
-We also go out of our way to avoid plastic packaging whenever we can.
+We never use plastic packaging and are always looking for ways to reduce our environmental footprint where ever we can.